 Events that are not usually covered:

-• Negligence.
-If the transporting party do not take reasonable care to protect and secure the goods then they will not be insured.
+• Negligence: If the transporting party does not take reasonable care to protect and secure the goods then they will not be insured.

-• Damage that occurs to goods due to the conveying vehicle striking kerbs or potholes.
+• Damage: Damage that occurs to goods due to the conveying vehicle striking kerbs or potholes.

 Who needs goods in transit cover?